hgranlund/tsi-gpgpu/src/kNN/README.md

 ### Garcia

+__Improving the k-Nearest Neighbour Algorithm with CUDA - Graham Nolan__

 Garcia's algorithm is based on a naive brute-force approach.
 It consists if two steps:

 1. Calculate the distance between all reference points and query points.